 This is my challenge to you all reading this: ask a simple question, “ Are you okay?” and “ What can I do to help?”

 Read and educate yourselves as we did on how to help with the highs and lows as well as the medication so if it needs to be adjusted, the professionals can do so.
-Look for changes in mood and ask questions, only then you will be able to prevent any potentially dangerous situations from happening.
+Look for changes in mood and ask questions.

 Just be there to support your loved ones; even though it might seem difficult at times, God gives his people strength.
 For all the families that are still coming to terms with a member being diagnosed, it gets easier I promise you that.
 As Chris Tambu Herbert said: “ The journey now start and do not give up”.